Azure/CCOInsights/install/DeploymentGuide.md

 ![SecurityCenterRecommendations](/install/images/SecurityCenterRecommendations.png)

 ## Azure Security Center Alerts Dashboard tab
 The fourth tab is used to show the Azure Security Center Advanced Threat Analytics Alerts from all the subscriptions a given Azure account has access to.
-Is important to remark that subscriptions will need to use the Standard plan if the customer wants to detect and see the alerts in the Power BI Dashboard.
+Is important to remark that subscriptions will need to use the Standard plan if you want to detect and see the alerts in the Power BI Dashboard.

 You can filter the information by:
 - Data range